 Best Variety: Arctic Ice Alaskan Series Cooler Pack

-If you have a variety of coolers that you need to keep cold, use the non-toxic Arctic Ice Chillin’ Brew Series.
+If you have a variety of coolers that you need to keep cold, use the Arctic Ice Chillin’ Brew Series.
 The cooler packs come in a dozen different colors and four different sizes, so you can customize your ice cold needs to the size of your cooler.
 The packs take about six to eight hours to freeze and are ideal for keeping drinks cold for entire days.
 Each reusable pack freezes at 28 degrees to keep surrounding items colder than water's freezing point.
 Colors include black, blue, orange, grey, white, yellow, brown, purple and red.
-The packs are also dishwasher safe, just in case something in your cooler leaks all over them.
+The packs are also dishwasher-safe, just in case something in your cooler leaks all over them.

 How long an ice pack takes to freeze, as well as how long it stays frozen, are important factors to think about when shopping.
 Consider how frequently you plan to use yours and on what type of occasions you'll be using it.

-Size Size is also something you should consider.
+Size is also something you should consider.
 Do you want big ice packs to cool a large cooler of food or smaller versions you can use for lunch boxes and other containers?
 Also, think about how much freezer space you have and how much of it you’re willing to give up to hold your ice packs.

 While an ice pack’s primary job is to keep the items in your cooler cool, the amount of flexibility may determine how you use the packs.
 Hard sided packs are good for keeping the temperature down, but may not fit if you have awkwardly shaped items in your cooler or need lots of direct contact with items like drinks.
 Soft sided packs won't be as durable as those with hard plastic casing and could be punctured or burst as they melt.